JJ11teen/cloud-mappings/README.md

 "key" in cm # returns false
 ```

-### Cloud Sync
+### Etags

 Each `cloud-mapping` keeps an internal dict of [etags](https://en.wikipedia.org/wiki/HTTP_ETag) which it uses to ensure it is only reading/overwriting/deleting data it expects to.
 If the value in storage is not what the `cloud-mapping` expects, a `cloudmappings.errors.KeySyncError()` will be thrown.

+If you would like to enable get (read) operations without ensuring etags, you can set `get_blindly=True`.
+This can be set in the constructor, or dynamically turned on and off directly on the `cloud-mapping` instance.
+Blindly getting a value that doesn't exist in the cloud will return `None`.

-If you know what you are doing and want your operation to go through anyway, you will need to sync your `cloud-mapping` with the cloud by calling either `.sync_with_cloud()` to sync all keys or `.sync_with_cloud(key)` to sync a specific key.
+If you know what you are doing and you want an operation other than get to go through despite etags, you will need to sync your `cloud-mapping` with the cloud by calling either `.sync_with_cloud()` to sync all keys or `.sync_with_cloud(key_prefix)` to sync a specific key or subset of keys.
 By default `.sync_with_cloud()` is called on instantiation of a `cloud-mapping` if the underlying provider storage already exists.
 You may skip this initial sync by passing an additional `sync_initially=False` parameter when you instantiate your `cloud-mapping`.

 ### Serialisation